OfficeDev/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 ### MS-FSSHTTP-FSSHTTPB

-The seventeen test scenarios are designed to cover testable requirements in the MS-FSSHTTP-FSSHTTPB test suite.
+17 test scenarios are designed to cover testable requirements in the MS-FSSHTTP-FSSHTTPB test suite.
 The following table lists the scenarios in the MS-FSSHTTP-FSSHTTPB test suite.

   Scenario| Description